periph/website/site/content/platform/raspberrypi.md

 ## SPI

-The BCM238x has 3 SPI host but only 2 are soldered on the RPi.
+The BCM238x has 3 SPI buses but only 2 are soldered on the RPi.

 The first SPI controller (`/dev/spidev0.0` and `/dev/spidev0.1`) can be enabled permanently with: